 Imagine pumping a liquid through a 10m long vertical orientated pipe.
 You do not know the shut-off head, so you begin to drill holes in the vertical pipe until water flows-out.
 You drill at 10m in height, then 9m in height and water flows-out when you drill at 8m in height.
 You then cut the top 1 metre of the vertical pipe off and can see that the water level is at approximately 8.5m.
 You see that there is no flow.
 The water level you see represents the shut-off head.

-In our example, the ‘height’ can be classified as the ‘discharge head’, this is the pressure head that lifts the fluid from the pump discharge pipe to the final outlet.
+In our example, the ‘height’ can be classified as the ‘discharge head’, this is the pressure head that lifts the liquid from the pump discharge pipe to the final outlet.

-The ‘static head’ (a.k.a. total head) is the difference in vertical height from the top of the fluid being pumped to the highest point where the fluid is discharged.
+The ‘static head’ (a.k.a. total head) is the difference in vertical height from the top of the liquid being pumped to the highest point where the liquid is discharged.

-The shut-off head is the total head value when when no flow occurs.
+The shut-off head is the total head value when no flow occurs.